syncfusion-content/wpf-docs/wpf/TabControl/Getting-Started.md

 * **Hide** - The close button is not visible.

-* **IndividualOnMouseOver** - The close button displayed only when the mouse is over the tabitem.
+* **IndividualOnMouseOver** - The close button displayed only when the mouse is over the tab item.

-* **Extended** - The close button displayed only for the selected tabitem and the remaining tabitem displays close button while mouse is over the tab header.
+* **Extended** - The close button displayed only for the selected tabitem and the remaining tab item displays close button while mouse is over the tab header.

 For example, when you set the `TabControlExt.CloseButtonType` as `Both`, then the close button is displayed in both TabItem and TabControl.